 Choice

-There are different ways for you to manage your cookie preferences, as well as how we use your data for personalized advertising – through this notice, through our Services, through your browser or a universal opt-out mechanism, and through advertising industry tools.
+There are different ways for you to manage your cookie preferences, as well as how we use your data for personalized advertising – through this notice, through your browser or a universal opt-out mechanism, and through advertising industry tools.
 You can find more information about these options below.
 Keep in mind that if you refuse or reject certain categories of cookies, you may experience some inconvenience in your use of the Service.

 Through This Notice

-If you want to opt out of personalized ads that use information you’ve shared with us (like your email address or phone number), please visit the “Contacting Us” section in this Privacy Notice for instructions.
+If you want to opt out of personalized ads that use information you’ve shared with us (like your email address or phone number), please visit the Contacting Us section in this Privacy Notice for instructions.

 Through Your Browser